 MRPL being a Government Company is exempted from the provisions of Section 197(12) ofthe Companies Act 2013 and relevant Rules in view of the Notification dated 05/06/2015issued by Ministry of Corporate Affairs (MCA).

-The functional directors of the Company are appointed by the administrative Ministryi.e.
-MoP&NG within the terms & conditions as per DPE guidelines.
+The functional Directors of the Company are appointed by the administrative Ministryi.e.
+MoP&NG within the framework of DPE guidelines.

 Information required to be disclosed pursuant to Section 134(3)(a) of the CompaniesAct 2013 with respect to the details forming part of the extract of the Annual Return inform MGT-9 are furnished in Annexure- E' which forms part of this Report.